emmacamille/hb-intro-final-project/README.md

 Here you can "roll the dice" for ideas on what your next meal should include.
 Currently, there are preprogrammed dice you can choose from: Sober, Drunk and "MUNCHIES!!!!"

 Within each category, there are two die options: an Eat In dice and an Eat Out dice.
-After you choose the dice you want to roll, type "ROLL".
+You will be asked if you are ready to roll.
+If you are, it will "roll the dice" and give you an idea of what to eat.

 Happy eating!

-#User flow:
+#User Flow:

+- Sobriety Options
+- Eat In or Eat Out
+- Roll the Dice
+- Get eating!

+#Psuedocode:

 Run the program.